 John Eisenberg is a former newspaper journalist, current Baltimore Ravens columnist, and the author of 10 books covering horse racing, baseball, and football.
 His football books include That First Season, about Vince Lombardi’s Packers debut, Ten-Gallon War, on the Cowboys-Texans rivalry of the 1960s, and his latest, The League, the story of the early days of the NFL and five key figures who shaped its destiny.
 The League was published on October 9, 2018.

 George Halas and players, circa 1935

-You mention a little about how the book came about in the acknowledgments, but tell me a little more about being asked onto the project and your reaction.
+You mention a little about how the book came about in the acknowledgments, but tell me more about being asked onto the project and your reaction.